greg0ire/enum/README.md

 #### Twig extension

-This package comes with an `enum_label` filter, available thanks to the `EnumExtension` Twig class.
+This package comes with an `EnumExtension` Twig class.
+It contains a filter and some functions.
 You have to require the `twig/twig` package to get it working.

+##### Filter

-The filter will try to return the constant label corresponding to the given value.
+The `enum_label` filter will try to return the constant label corresponding to the given value.

 It will try to translate it if possible.
 To enable translation, require the `symfony/translation` component and pass a `Symfony\Component\Translation\TranslationInterface` instance on the `EnumExtension` constructor.